 For example: allow-transfer port 853 transport tls { any; }; allows outgoing zone transfers to any host using the TLS transport over port 853.

-Warning: Please note that incoming TLS connections are currently not authenticated at the TLS level.
-Please use TSIG to authenticate requestors.
+Warning: Please note that incoming TLS connections are not authenticated at the TLS level by default.
+Please use TSIG to authenticate requestors or consider implementing Mutual TLS authentication.